Newbies Guide to Doctor Who

 Links: The first part of a two-part story, Bad Wolf leads into The Parting of the Ways

 There is one final entry that is a major spoiler for the episode.
 If you have seen the preview attached to the end of Boom Town, or you are reading this after seeing the episode, then you already know the nature of this spoiler.
-Otherwise, you really Do Not want to know the spoiler.
+Otherwise, you really Do Not want to scroll to the bottom of this page.

 Don't say I didn't warn you that there was a spoiler here.

-The Daleks The Daleks are a genocidal race of aliens created by mad scientist Davros.
-They have a fanatical hatred of all other lifeforms.
-The Doctor first encountered them in The Daleks (Classic Series Season 1), when he visited their home planet of Skaro.
+The Daleks are a genocidal race of aliens created by mad scientist Davros.
+The Doctor first encountered them in The Daleks (season 1), when he visited their home planet.
 He has fought them on numerous occasions since then.
-In The Chase (Classic Series Season 2), we saw that the Daleks had discovered time travel technology.
-In The Evil of the Daleks (Classic Series Season 4), the Doctor engineered a Dalek civil war.
-In Genesis of the Daleks (Classic Series Season 12) the Time Lords sent the Doctor back in time to influence the creation of the Daleks; they were concerned that the Daleks would become the supreme beings in the universe.
-By the time of Remembrance of the Daleks (Classic Series Season 25), the Doctor was prepared to arrange for Skaro to be destroyed, although War of the Daleks (BBC Eighth Doctor Adventure) establishes that the wrong planet was destroyed.
-At some point after this, the Daleks were involved in a Time War, fighting against the Time Lords.
+In The Chase (season 2), we saw that the Daleks had discovered time travel technology.
+In Genesis of the Daleks (season 12) the Time Lords sent the Doctor back in time to influence the creation of the Daleks, they were concerned that the Daleks would become the supreme beings in the universe.
+By the time of Remembrance of the Daleks (season 25), the Doctor was prepared to destroy the Daleks' home planet.
+At some point after this, as revealed in Dalek (series 1) the Daleks were involved in a Time War, where they fought against the Time Lords.
 The Doctor was responsible for destroying their entire race - he watched them burn, and the Time Lords burnt with them.
-Apart from the one single survivor of the Daleks, whom he met in Dalek (New Series Series 1), the Doctor believes that the Daleks no longer exist.
-All you need to know about the Daleks for this story is revealed in Dalek.
+Apart from the one single survivor of the Daleks who he met in Dalek, the Doctor believes that the Daleks no longer exist.
+All you really need to know about the Daleks for this story is revealed in Dalek.